We all need to rest, and a lack of sleep can negatively impact your life in many ways.

-All of these are situations that require cortisol production.
-For those who dwell on these issues, it’s like opening the levee for a cortisol flood.
+All of these are situations that require cortisol production, and dwelling on them is like opening the levee for a cortisol flood.
 As more cortisol enters your system, it continues to let your body know that you’re stressed.
-In turn, you don’t produce other hormones, including melatonin.
+As a result, you don’t produce other hormones, including melatonin.

 How Does Taking Melatonin Help You Get Sleep?

 Melatonin supplements are formulated to mimic the naturally occurring hormone in your system.
-When your endogenous system is under the rule of cortisol, sometimes it needs to call in a little backup.
+When your endogenous system is under the rule of cortisol, sometimes it needs a little extra support.

 Supplements containing melatonin help replenish a crucial hormone in your system that your body is sorely lacking.
 Naturally, the extra melatonin will make you feel groggy.
-As you sleep, your cortisol levels will deplete.
-After all, what’s there to be stressed about when you’re not awake and dealing with everyday stressors?
+As you sleep, your cortisol levels will deplete and you will be on your way to a good night of rest.

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!